 Disability insurance for dentists

 Hold on to part of your paycheck if you become disabled — even if you can work in a different field.

-As a dentist, you’ve likely spent at least eight years of your life getting your Bachelor’s and DDS or DMD — and even more time in training and residency.
-You can protect your hard work and standard of living if you become disabled by taking out disability insurance.
+As a dentist, you’ve likely spent at least eight years of your life getting your Bachelor Degree and DDS or DMD — and even more time in training and residency.
+You’ve put in a lot of hard work to get where you are, and you can protect your paycheck and standard of living if you become ill or injured by taking out disability insurance.